 Vaping is significantly less harmful than smoking, and there are certain public health exemptions from the prohibitions on advertising and the provision of vaping products to support smoking cessation.

-The Amendment Act strikes a balance between ensuring vaping products are available for smokers who want to quit smoking and ensuring these products aren’t marketed or sold to young people.
+The Act strikes a balance between ensuring vaping products are available for smokers who want to quit smoking and ensuring these products aren’t marketed or sold to young people.

 Public health exemptions from prohibitions on advertising

-To support people to quit smoking, the following activities are exempt from the prohibitions on advertising within the Amendment Act:
+To support people to quit smoking, the following activities are exempt from the prohibitions on advertising within the Act:

-- Any advice or message given by a suitably qualified health worker to an individual or to groups for the purpose of supporting them to switch from smoking to vaping
+- any advice or message given by a suitably qualified health worker to an individual or to groups for the purpose of supporting them to switch from smoking to vaping

-- The publication and dissemination of research about vaping products, smokeless tobacco products, and their use
+- the publication and dissemination of research about vaping products, smokeless tobacco products, and their use

-- The publication and dissemination of research about encouraging smokers to switch to a product that is less harmful than smoking
+- the publication and dissemination of research about encouraging smokers to switch to a product that is less harmful than smoking

-- The publication of media articles, commentary, and opinion that encourage people to switch to a regulated product that is significantly less harmful than smoking, provided this is not sponsored by the manufacturer, importer, retailer or distributer of that product.
+- the publication of media articles, commentary, and opinion that encourage people to switch to a regulated product that is significantly less harmful than smoking, provided this is not sponsored by the manufacturer, importer, retailer or distributer of that product.

 Providing vaping products to support smoking cessation

-To support people to quit smoking, the following activities are exempt from the prohibitions within the Amendment Act:
+To support people to quit smoking, the following activities are exempt from the prohibitions within the Act:

-- The supply of flavoured vaping products as part of a publicly funded smoking cessation programme.
+- the supply of flavoured vaping products as part of a publicly funded smoking cessation programme.

 Suitably qualified health workers